casparvitch/qdmpy/README.md

 	- This way we can keep a group-wide collection of usable model functions
 	- store in gitlab?
 	- [multiple remotes, github](https://forum.sublimetext.com/t/working-with-multiple-remotes/53489/3)
-- [ ] Keep in separate repo to QDMPy
+- [ ] Keep in separate repo to qdmpy

 - see instruction below